Postpartum - Newborn Feeding & Care

 What Does a Postpartum Doula Do?

-The care I provide is available at sunrise (6am-10am), day hours (8am-4pm), overnight (8pm-6am), which gives flexibility to each new family to bring in help at the times that are most helpful to them.
-Doulas handle domestic tasks that include meal prep, kitchen tidying, and baby’s laundry in addition to their primary task of caring for mother and baby.
-Care like this means there is time for a nap, or an extra errand runner, and a non-judgmental shoulder to lean on.
+Support is available at sunrise (6:30am-10:30am), day hours (8am-4pm), overnight (8pm-6am), which gives flexibility to each new family to bring in help at the times that are most helpful to them.
+During the day shifts, meal prep, kitchen tidying, and baby’s laundry are ways of caring for mother and baby.
+When the home is organized and clean, there is time for a nap, a chat, or peaceful bonding.

 Postpartum Mood Disorders